descope/angular-sdk/README.md

 export class AppRoutingModule {}
 ```

-If not authenticated user tries to access protected route it will be redirected to `descopeFallbackUrl`
+If not authenticated user tries to access protected route they will be redirected to `descopeFallbackUrl`

 ## Code Example